joestringer/openvswitch/Documentation/intro/install/bpf.rst

      not finding bpf/datapath.o, look for this file in your OVS build tree and copy/symlink it across.
 Probably it's supposed to live in /usr/share/openvswitch/bpf/datapath.o.

-Open vSwitch should be started as described in :doc:`general`.

 If the linux-tools package is not installed with libbpf.so, then ensure that this library is available via your library path::